-This NBC article quotes healthcare company Kaiser Permanente saying, American adults are sedentary for six-to-eight hours a day.
+Healthcare company Kaiser Permanente says American adults are sedentary for six-to-eight hours a day.
 Various other studies add similar metrics to standard eight hour nights sleeping, with estimates of daily immobility ranging from 16-21 hours.
-A new statement released by The American Heart Association (AHA) broke down why exactly this could be a huge issue for health conscious Americans.
+And a new statement released by The American Heart Association (AHA) breaks down why exactly this could be a huge issue for health conscious Americans.

 The AHA described sedentary activity in the statement as sitting, reclining, or lying down while awake, as well as reading, watching television and working on the computer.
 It also noted that light housework or slow, leisurely walking that doesn't qualify moderate to vigorous physical activity.